GeminiNinth/bag2_recorder/readme.md

 # ROS2 Bag Recorder

+A ROS2 bag recording tool that allows you to specify topics to record using configuration files (`config/standard.config`) and control recording automatically or manually through launch file parameters.

+## Note

+Tested on ROS2 jazzy.

+This repository is a fork of the [bag_recorder](https://github.com/joshs333/bag_recorder.git) repository, which was originally implemented in C++ for ROS1.

+In this fork, the project has been migrated to ROS2 and reimplemented in Python instead of C++ (because I'm not very good at C++!).

 ## Installing/Running the Recorder
 Clone this repository into the src/ folder of a ROS2 workspace.
 In the ROS2 workspace run the following commands.
 ```bash